Server data from the Official MCP Registry

 }From the project's GitHub README.

 Official client libraries for Lucairn — an EU-based privacy-preserving AI gateway.
-Lucairn sits between your application (or AI agent) and the upstream LLM (Claude, GPT-4o, o1/o3/o4) and removes personal data from prompts before the model ever sees them.
-Every response carries a cryptographically signed compliance certificate proving what was redacted, when, and by which sanitizer layer.
+Lucairn sits between your application (or AI agent) and the upstream LLM provider you choose, removes personal data from prompts before the model ever sees them, and returns a signed Lucairn Certificate proving what was redacted, when, and by which sanitizer layer.

 This monorepo hosts four packages at parity: